stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 Python software development, but a few tools are so fundamental that you should install them even before you begin to write Python code.

-> *C Extensions Require a Compiler:* Setup a C compiler, such as MinGW,
-> if you need to install Python applications with C extensions.

 ## pipenv for Virtual Environments ##

 Install [pipenv](https://docs.pipenv.org/) to manage your Python projects.
 It ensures that each of your Python projects use a separate set of packages, and provides other features to help you maintain your work, such as [checking the code](https://docs.pipenv.org/advanced/#code-style-checking) and [warning you about security issues in libraries](https://docs.pipenv.org/advanced/#detection-of-security-vulnerabilities).